 Have the money to ready to exchange, whether it’s a bank loan, cash or other means.
 This frees up energy and time to look for the perfect home – and you’ll need it.
 Where do you start looking?

-First on the list is our dream area, the smart location where not only prices will go up and the right people hang out, like Chelsea, Tribeca, Christianshavn etc. That is mistake number one.
+Our dream area is first on the list, the smart location where not only prices will go up and the right people hang out, like Chelsea, Tribeca, Christianshavn etc. That is mistake number one.
 Unless money is no object, making our dreams rule our heads as we flat hunt is a tricky choice given the large sums of money involved.

 To zoom in on popular saturated areas feeds a short term wish.
 Yes we’ll be in the middle of the action, close to friends and the shops and restaurants we know or would like to hang out.

-First Time Home Buyer – Prepare for a rough Ride
+First time home buyers guide – Prepare for a rough Ride